paoli-a/MaProchaineRecette/backend/README_en.md

 ## Documentation

-The documentation is available through the docstrings but no other form of documentation has yet been implemented.
+The documentation is available through the docstrings but no other form of documentation has been implemented yet.